Sak Yantra

 Every person who goes to Ajarn Anek for a Sakyant gets another yant on the wrist - mark of the Buddha, to represent that you’ve been blessed with a Sakyant and to bring you good luck as well.
 You can choose to have it done in oil if you wish to be discreet.
 But I chose to have mine in black.
 This was my first wrist tattoo–it was as painful as I thought.
 Here’s a video of my wrist yant getting done.
 Feel the pain!! hahaha!

-When I went around Bangkok, people stared yet appreciated it when they see my yant.
-To those who dont know better, this may just be another tattoo — But to a Buddhist like me, it feels VERY good to own sak yants. –My faith for everyone to see.
+When I went around Bangkok, people stared yet smiled when they see my yant.
+To most, this may just be another tattoo — But to a Buddhist like me, it feels VERY good to own sak yants. –My faith for everyone to see.

 would I recommend it to everyone?
 Maybe not.
 Not unless that person feels such a strong urge to really have a sakyant.
 Having one is like having another commitment you have to maintain in your life.
-There are rules you have to follow, prayers you have to keep, etc. And being a Buddhist, I take that commitment like it’s an added duty .
+There are rules you have to follow, prayers you have to keep, etc. And being a Buddhist, I take that commitment to heart.

 img_0432 yant1